 The pandemic, restrictions and social distancing measures have placed a number of additional pressures on young people’s mental health and wellbeing.
-They may be experiencing increased feelings of anxiety, low mood or loneliness and some will need additional support at this time.
+They may still be experiencing increased feelings of anxiety, low mood or loneliness and some will need additional support in the aftermath of the pandemic.

-If your club or activity is keeping in touch with members virtually you can start a conversation about this by signposting young people to specialist information.
+Your club or activity can start a conversation about this by signposting young people to specialist information.
 Such as, Childline's online coronavirus advice or Young Minds' coronavirus and mental health pages.

 We also have information about mental health and wellbeing in sport looking at some of the ways clubs can create a mentally healthy and safe environment.